AranBeitia/react-Shopping-cart/README.md

 ## Project requirements

 This is an overview of the main requirements of this project.
+The exact ones are found in the doc that the academic team will provide you.

 - You must follow all the instructions of the project step-by-step
 - You should always try to solve them by yourself before asking for help